 - 22.1 All vehicles will be required to have the following lights operating at scrutineering and at the start of an event as per 22.2, 22.5, 22.6 and 22.7.
 A minimum of one of each of these lights shall be operational during the event. - Two operating Headlamps mounted in their original positions or as per 22.4.
 A headlamp may contain a multiplication of elements within the same housing.
-The headlamp lenses may not be covered. - 22.3 A maximum of two additional front facing spotlights may be fitted. - 22.4 Unless original equipment, no front facing lamp, as in 22.2 and 22.3 above, may be fitted so that the top of the lamp protrudes above a line drawn from the front of the cockpit area or the base of a wind screen to the highest forward part of the car's bodywork forward of the cockpit area with the exception of Lotus Seven type vehicles which may have their headlamps fitted in their traditional position.
+The headlamp lenses may not be covered. - 22.3 A maximum of two additional front facing spotlights may be fitted.

+- 22.4 Unless original equipment, no front facing lamp, as in 22.2 and 22.3 above, may be fitted so that the top of the lamp protrudes above a line drawn from the front of the cockpit area or the base of a wind screen to the highest forward part of the car's bodywork forward of the cockpit area with the exception of Lotus Seven type vehicles which may have their headlamps fitted in their traditional position.
 Any extra lamps as in 22.3 on this type of vehicle must be fitted lower than the two headlamps.
-No lamp may exceed 200mm in lens diameter or length. - 22.5 Two operating tail lamps is mandatory. - 22.6 One operating Brake Light is required. - 22.7 Front and rear working indicators as and if originally fitted to the vehicle. - 22.8 A maximum of two small forward facing recognition lights may be fitted.
+No lamp may exceed 200mm in lens diameter or length. - 22.5 Two operating tail lamps is mandatory. - 22.6 One operating Brake Light is mandatory. - 22.7 Front and rear working indicators as and if originally fitted to the vehicle. - 22.8 A maximum of two small forward facing recognition lights may be fitted.
 These may be of any colour except Red.
-If strip lights are used, they may not be more than 150mm in length. - 22.9 Lights must be turned on when advised by race officials by way of a LIGHTS ON board which will displayed at the start line for 3 Laps.

-- 22.10 Vehicles which do not display the operating lights as specified in Rule 22 will be black / orange flagged (Technical Flag) during an event and must return to the pits to repair any faults or damage. - 22.11 No additional light may be added to a vehicle during an event. - 22.12 No rear facing white coloured light is permitted.
+If strip lights are used, they may not be more than 150mm in length. - 22.9 Lights must be turned on when advised by race officials by way of a LIGHTS ON board which will displayed at the start line for 3 Laps. - 22.10 Vehicles which do not display the operating lights as specified in Rule 22 will be black / orange flagged (Technical Flag) during an event and must return to the pits to repair any faults or damage. - 22.11 No additional light may be added to a vehicle during an event. - 22.12 No rear facing white coloured light is permitted. - 22.13 Additional high visibility reflective tape may be required (front, back and both sides) as deemed necessary by the clerk of course. - 22.14 If the officials receive complaints that a specific teams lights are too bright and is affecting other cars it approaches, the competitor will be warned to adjust the said lighting configuration to a more acceptable brightness on the grounds of safety.
+Failure to comply will see the car given a technical Black and Orange flag where they will be forced to pit and rectify the problem before rejoining the race.